ZZ83/designo-multi-page-website/README.md

 ## About The Project
-This is a solution to the [Designo agency website challenge](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT) on Frontend Mentor.
+This is my solution to the [Designo agency website challenge](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT) on Frontend Mentor.
 It is a seven-page website with a home, our company, location, and contact page.
 In addition, there are three more pages to showcase the app, web, and graphic design projects.
-These three design pages all share the same layout.
+These three design pages all share the same page layout.

 [Frontend Mentor](https://www.frontendmentor.io) provided the design as a Figma file, and I was the only person to work on the project.
 It was a fun and challenging project that helped reinforce my HTML, CSS, and JavaScript skills, and I look forward to more challenges in the future.